 MoneyTalks.Vote

 About the 2026 Campaign Finance Tracker

 MoneyTalks.Vote is a nonpartisan transparency tool that tracks campaign fundraising in the most competitive United States Senate and House races of the 2026 election cycle.
-Every figure is drawn directly from the Federal Election Commission, the independent agency that has administered the nation's campaign finance disclosure laws since 1975, and is presented exactly as candidates reported it.
+Every figure is drawn directly from the Federal Election Commission and is presented exactly as candidates reported it.
 The platform does not editorialize and does not endorse any candidate or party.
 Its purpose is simply to make the public record of political money easy to read.

+MoneyTalks.Vote